jinspark-lab/aws-edge-sample/README.md

 - Have fun!

-If you have any queries & issues, please feel free to contact me. :)
+If you have any queries & issues, please feel free to contact me through this repository or email(jinspark@amazon.com). :)